 Pennsylvania Licensing Overview for a Cosmetologist

-Licensing for cosmetologist in Pennsylvania is controlled by the Pennsylvania State Board of Cosmetology.
+Licensing for a cosmetologist in Pennsylvania is controlled by the Pennsylvania State Board of Cosmetology.

 General Guidelines for a Cosmetologist in Pennsylvania